How to Help Your Puppy Sleep Through the Night (Step-by-Step)

 Begin the day predictably and without chaos.
 This reinforces the idea that calm behavior leads to good things and maintains the pattern of puppy sleep through the night.

-Sample Timeline for Puppy Sleep Through the Night
+Sample Timeline for Puppy to Sleep Through the Night

 8:00 p.m. – Lights dimmed, voices softened